adam-cyclones/party-streamer/README.md

 ## Meta
 - You can see my thoughts on the requirements here: https://docs.google.com/document/d/18aRtOHwuJSL__AJGflHzg5oI9aoNk-EUYPuvzbJDI7A/edit?tab=t.0
-- Docker is not going to be used to ship or develop this, to give you a better chance to review.
+- Docker is used but I will explain how to use the host machine if you enjoy that sort of thing.

 ## Design
 - Web based because I am comfotable with it, could I have done it with Electron or Desktop?